 - Probably two of the most striking examples of this in RPGs are Chrono Cross, which has 45 characters total, and the Suikoden series, which has 108 (although, to be fair, the vast majority of the 108 are minor characters).
 Also notable are the Shin Megami Tensei series, while having a reasonably small amount of characters, have hundreds upon hundreds of Mons that may be convinced to ally with the player.

 - Heroes in SaGa Frontier can just about always run into somebody willing to join them for little reason than their own boredom.
 But really, being that the multiverse has a population of about 100, it's a nice thought that an actual statistically significant number of people are willing to get off their duffs and help save the world.
-Not quite the usual "5 plucky youths vs. the world while everyone else is busy Dying Like Animals".
+Not quite the usual "5 plucky youths vs. the world while everyone else is busy dying in droves".

 - In Fire Emblem, if there's a named character on the field, good odds point to that character either joining you or being the boss of the level.
 In Path of Radiance, many characters decide to join your army for the flimsiest of reasons regardless of any protestations from your characters.

 - Lampshaded in Radiant Dawn when Oliver, a villain from Path of Radiance appears again as a boss, joins when he sees a beautiful heron in your party.
 If you initiate a talk between him and Ike, Ike will ask him to please rejoin the enemy.